Scotland to host prestigious education conference for first time ever

 A prestigious education conference is to take place in Scotland for the first time, The Herald can reveal.

-The University of Glasgow has been chosen to host the 2025 conference for the International Study Association on Teachers and Teaching (ISATT),.
-The event was last held in the UK in 1991. which will focus on a theme of ‘Quality Teaching for a More Equitable World’.
+The University of Glasgow has been chosen to host the 2025 conference for the International Study Association on Teachers and Teaching (ISATT).
+The event was last held in the UK in 1991.

 ISATT aims to help improve education internationally by enhancing classroom learning, bringing together academics and educators from around the world to present, share and discuss the latest research on teaching and learning.